omeldar/raytracer/README.md

 ### BVH

+TODO: Bug, in the middle without AA a blank line visible where nothing is computed

 - BVH with depth (e.g. 10)
 - BVH with depth (e.g. 32)
 - BVH Distance Test (only move into box where closer hit) (BVH-10)